chapel-lang/chapel/util/build_configs/README.md

 This directory contains scripts to build customizable Chapel binaries in multiple configurations.

-The `cray-internal` subdirectory adds scripts to package Chapel binaries (already pre-built with `setenv-example3.bash` from this directory) into an RPM suitable for installation on a Cray-XC.
+The `cray-internal` subdirectory contains scripts to build and package Chapel binaries into RPM modules suitable for installation on a Cray-XC.
+Those scripts are Cray-specific applications of the more general patterns presented in this directory.
 See `./cray-internal/README.md` for more info.

 ### Files in this directory: